AriFordsham/GHCWiki/building/mac-osx/installer.md

 # Mac OS X Installer Packages

-## What's inside?

-GHC is packaged as a [ framework bundle](http://developer.apple.com/documentation/MacOSX/Conceptual/BPFrameworks/Frameworks.html), which uses GHC's integer version number, consisting of the major and minor version component only, to assign framework versions - i.e., packages of the 6.8 branch install framework version 608.
-This is in line with Apple's recommendation to use version numbers that signify API changes for frameworks.

-The package installs appropriate links in /usr/bin, /usr/man/man1, and /usr/share/doc to make the binaries, ghc manpage, and html documentation easily accessible.
-Furthermore, it comes with a shell script, installed at `/Library/Frameworks/GHC.framework/Tools/Uninstaller`, that removes the GHC.framework and all symbolic links into the framework.

-Currently, GHC only supports building systemwide frameworks installed at `/Library/Frameworks`.
-Relocatable frameworks would be desirable, but are much more messy as GHC (once installed) is currently not easily relocatable.
-(The GHC Xcode project under `distrib/MacOS/GHC.xcodeproj`, which builds GHC frameworks, includes a partially completed target to build a relocatable package if anybody is interested in getting their hands dirty.)
-A hybrid installer that let's users choose between a systemwide and a non-admin install is AFAIK currently not feasible due to limitations of Apple's PackageMaker software unless we include two separate distributions in one package (leading to a very large package).

-## Multiple versions

-In principle, it should be possible to have multiple versions of the `GHC.framework` installed simultaneously.
-However, this doesn't seem to work at the moment.
-Installing a newer versions, seems to delete the old one.
-Installing an older version - I ticked the downgradable option in PackageMaker - seems to mess things up completely (i.e., the framework structure is still there, but both versions are gone).
-If any PackageMaker guru could shed light on that behaviour, that'd be great.
-(There is also a package version in the PackageMaker document, which I am unsure what it is for - given we already have framework versions.)

-## PPC and Tiger

-I have tested package building only on Intel Leopard with Xcode 3.0.
-I expect that PPC Leopard works without any further adjustments.
-However, the Xcode project building the framework may not be suitable for Xcode 2.5, which is the latest version on Tiger.
-Nevertheless, it should be possible to build packages on Leopard that run on both Tiger and Leopard.
-This will require some tweaks, but may not be difficult to achieve.

-## Where is the code?

-All code and documents needed to build Mac installers is below `distrib/MacOS`.
-There is an Xcode project `GHC.xcodeproj` that builds GHC appropriately, creates the framework structure (at `/tmp/GHC.dest/Library/Frameworks`), and installs GHC into that framework structure.
-Moreover the PackageMaker document `GHC-system.pmdoc` specifies the installer package layout and meta information.
-The post-install script setting up the links and the uninstaller are in the `installer-scripts` directory.

-NB: This is no longer true for recent versions of the repository.
-There is no `distrib/MacOS` .
-A new build system is under development called `haskell-platform`.
-See [ https://github.com/haskell/haskell-platform/tree/new-build](https://github.com/haskell/haskell-platform/tree/new-build) for further details.
+Please use the `haskell-platform`.
+See [ https://www.haskell.org/platform/mac.html](https://www.haskell.org/platform/mac.html) for further details.

-A self-contained relocatable binary release for Mac OS X, that avoids the need for putting files in `/usr/bin`, etc, can be found at [ https://github.com/ghcformacosx/ghc-dot-app](https://github.com/ghcformacosx/ghc-dot-app).
+Alternatively, a self-contained relocatable binary release for Mac OS X, that avoids the need for putting files in `/usr/bin`, etc, can be found at [ https://github.com/ghcformacosx/ghc-dot-app](https://github.com/ghcformacosx/ghc-dot-app).
 This is probably the least intrusive way of getting a version of GHC onto a Mac at present (mid-2014) and will allow you to build GHC from source (other than the documentation).